 Note: Level 2 subjects normally assume a moderate level of prior knowledge in the area, eg from completing all Level 1 subjects or relevant experience.

-- SoftwareDetails - As part of this subject students are required to use Autodesk, NavisWorks and iConstruct (all free for Curtin Students).
-These software programs only works on a PC, but is possible for use on a Mac (with modifications and a small cost to students) All details are provided throughout the unit and your tutor will assist you with this during the subject.
+- SoftwareDetails - Software purchase required - Audio video equipment required.
+As part of this subject students are required to use Autodesk, NavisWorks and iConstruct.
+These software programs only works on a PC, but is possible for use on a Mac (with modifications and a small cost to students).
+All details are provided throughout the subject and your tutor will assist you with this during the subject.

 This subject was previously known as Building Information Modelling.